Finding Phones Fast: Low-Latency and Scalable Monitoring of Cellular Communications in Sensitive Areas: Implementation

-For each monitored cell, we spawn a new cell object, identified by its EARFCN (center frequency) and Physical Cell Identity (PCI).
-When a cell object receives an uplink allocation from the downlink receiver, it is pushed into an event queue with the corresponding subframe index.
+For each monitored cell, we spawn a new cell object, identified by its technology (LTE or 5G), center frequency, and Physical Cell Identity (PCI).
+When a cell object receives an uplink allocation from the downlink receiver, it is pushed into an event queue with the corresponding uplink transmission time.
+Each cell object continuously checks in the circular buffer if it has enough samples to process the earliest uplink allocation.
+Once samples for the uplink allocation are fetched from the circular buffer, our software extracts the uplink signal features.

-The processing thread operates in an infinite loop.
-First, it gets all the pending samples that are available to read from the SDR and writes them into the circular buffer.
-Afterwards, each tracked cell object is checked if it has enough samples to process a new subframe.
-If this is the case, we fetch all the pending uplink allocations for this subframe from the event queue.
-If there are any, our software measures the signal characteristics for them.

-For each uplink allocation, \name{} copies the corresponding IQ samples for the subframe's time period from the circular buffer into its subframe buffer.
-It shifts the samples in frequency such that the cell's uplink band is centered in the middle.
-Finally, to decode OFDM symbols, instead of doing a classical FFT of size 2048 to decode standardized 30.72Msps, we have to compute a FFT of size 8192 for 122.88Msps.
-The system then processes only those FFT bins specified in the uplink allocation and ignores the rest.

-This process is efficient for our use case because \name{} only has to perform expensive operations—such as copying from the circular buffer or performing FFT on subframes—only for those with an uplink allocation.
-Otherwise, building the same channelizer as in our downlink sniffer, to downsample and shift the incoming signal, would be more efficient.
-In our real-world deployment, we observed that even in the busiest frequency band, there is a subframe with an uplink allocation on average every 5 milliseconds across all cells.

-Once a measurement is done, the uplink receiver transmits the signal characteristics with a message identifier to a central unit.
-The message identifier is a tuple consisting of the uplink receiver identifier, the cell identifier (EARFCN, PCI), the user identifier (RNTI), the message type (PRACH/PUSCH/PUCCH), and the received time of the message.
+During the feature extraction, \name{} first shifts the copied IQ samples in frequency such that the cell's uplink band is centered in the middle of the received bandwidth.
+Afterwards, it computes an FFT of size \textit{sampling rate} / \textit{subcarrier spacing} for each OFDM symbol containing a known reference signal.
+This FFT operation gives us modulated values at each individual subcarrier.
+Then, only the subcarriers defined in the uplink allocation are further processed, i.e., we compute the circular correlation of the received reference signal with a known reference signal (see \autoref{sec:features} for more details).
+Given that the number of allocated subcarriers is generally very low for the initial messages, this circular correlation is quick.

+This processing is executed independently in parallel for each of the two radio ports.
+In our real-world deployment on the frequency band with the most activity, such a measurement was done on average every 5 milliseconds across all cells.
+Once the measurement is completed for both ports, the uplink receiver transmits the signal characteristics to the central unit.